cs4241-c25/a4-DRMihaichuk/README.md

 cohesive table being able to add, edit, and remove Pokemon.
-The main difference between this assignment and A3 is that I have GitHub authentication for the user to login with, it is using the react framework and component design, and the css styling getting an overhaul with the use of Tailwind CSS instead of Bootstrap.
+The main difference between this assignment and A3 is that I have GitHub authentication for the user to login with, it is using the react framework and component design, and the css styling getting an overhaul with the use of Tailwind CSS instead of Bootstrap (including different displays for light and dark mode).